-Eyes in Front While Running is a quick-witted family story about the collision of fear and longing that tackles difficult topics like motherhood, miscarriage, abortion, infertility and post-partum depression.
+Eyes in Front When Running is a quick-witted family story about the collision of fear and longing that tackles difficult topics like motherhood, miscarriage, abortion, infertility and post-partum depression.

 The novel, authored by Memorial University alumna Willow Kean (BFA’99), is one of two Coast Lines book club selections for November and December 2024.

-Ms. Kean will appear with author Marjorie Doyle (MA’87) at Coast Lines and Coffee on Sunday, Dec.
-1, at Signal Hill Campus.
+Ms. Kean will appear with author Marjorie Doyle (MA’87) at Coast Lines and Coffee on Sunday, Jan.
+26, at Signal Hill Campus.
+(NOTE: This event has been moved from Dec.
+1 to Jan.
+26, due to the rescheduled Downtown Santa Claus Parade.)
 Read a Q&A with Ms. Doyle here.

 Ms. Kean, an actor and writer, has co-written several children’s plays that have toured provincially.
 Her five-woman comedy, Supper Club, premiered at the LSPU Hall in 2021.